raycast/extensions/extensions/imdb/README.md

 1. Open the confirmation email from OMDb.
 2. Activate the API key once more.
+   > Note: You may need to change the activation link to `https://`
 3. On Raycast open the Preferences pane (Search "Extensions Raycast Preferences").
-4. Select the `Search Film or TV Series` command from the list.
+4. Select the `Search Film and TV Series` command from the list.
 5. Paste in your API key e.g. `ab12c345` into the field provided.
 6. Re-open the IMDb extension and try searching for your favorite film or tv series.